Difference Between Curaçao, Triple Sec & Orange Liqueur Explained

 If you search for a cocktail recipe with an orange sweetener, you will find the following terms:

 - Triple Sec

 All these are interchangeable in the recipe.
 Of course, they will give a different taste, but they serve the same purpose.
-Usually, Curaçaos and Triple Secs are based on sugar cane alcohol and around 40% abv.
-Grand Marnier is also an orange liqueur, but made with brandy.
+Usually, Curaçao and Triple Sec are based on sugar cane alcohol and around 40% abv.
+Grand Marnier is also an orange-based liqueur, but made with brandy.
 This will heavily influence the taste of your cocktail so watch out.

+So, what's the difference between Curaçao Liqueur and Triple Sec?
+Or is it all just Orange Liqueur?
 Basically, we are talking about Orange Liqueur as a group name.
-These are liqueurs, where citrus orange peels are being used as a base ingredient in the distillation process.
-Between the different brands, there are differences in types of oranges used, the combination of different oranges, what kind of alcohol is used, and of course all the other ingredients (sugar, herbs etc.) that ultimately comprise a recipe for an orange liqueur.
+These are liqueurs, where citrus orange peels are used as a base ingredient in the distillation process.
+Between the different brands, there are differences in types of oranges used, the combination of different oranges, what kind of alcohol is used, and of course all the other ingredients (sugar, herbs, spices etc.).
+All these factors play a role that ultimately comprise a recipe for an orange liqueur.